 A few weeks ago, we introduced azzurra-voice, our open, state-of-the-art Italian Text-to-Speech (TTS) model.
-It was the first step toward our vision for the Azzurra Project: a private, personal, and empathetic AI companion that runs locally on your own device.

 A beautiful voice is just one part of the equation.
 To create a truly interactive and real-time experience, that voice needs a powerful engine—one that can generate speech instantly, without compromising on quality or sending data to the cloud.